MRobalinho/ML-Credit_Score/README.md

 After calculating the score, we submit the information to a machine learning with Scikit-Learn, so that the system can predict new scores based on the learning information.

+Our formula for Score calculation described on: Score calculation.xlsx Our customer information: Customers_CODE.XLSX